muratdem/MDBTLA/MultiShardTxn/README.md

 ```bash
 python3 check.py --tlc_jar /usr/local/bin/tla2tools.jar --constants "Keys={k1,k2,k3}" "Shard={s1,s2}" "MaxOpsPerTxn=3"  "RC=\"local\"" --invariants RepeatableReadIsolation --tlc_args "-workers 8 -cleanup -deadlock"
 ```

+### Note on Write Concern and Rollback

+Note that we don't really model replication rollback and the semantics of different write concerns in the current model.
+The thought is that transactions that commit at `w:1` may abort, and so provide no semantic sguarantees to clients.
+Also, if a transaction reads at a "local" snapshot when it starts, transaction commit at `w:majority` will require some write to commit on that shard after its timestamp ,so successful commit impies all data it read must have been majority committed (i.e. the speculative majority notion).
+So, we don't represent the case where a transaction reads some data that is then later rolled back.

 ## Other specifications in this directory